bdowning/sql-athame/README.md

 #### sql.escape(value: Any) -> Fragment

 Creates a SQL `Fragment` with `value` escaped and embedded into the SQL.
-Types currently supported are strings, floats, ints, UUIDs, and sequences of the above.
+Types currently supported are strings, floats, ints, UUIDs, `None`, and sequences of the above.

 ```python
 >>> list(sql("SELECT * FROM tbl WHERE qty = ANY({})", sql.escape([1, 3, 5])))